slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Never cut what you can untie."  -- Robert Frost*
+> *"War does not determine who is right - only who is left."  -- Bertrand Russell*
 - winners are overgivers -- codey sanchez

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição